What Causes Dry Eyes And Can It Be Prevented? | Eye Love Cares

 Regardless of what causes dry eyes, before taking medications and going through procedures, you may consider using one of these self-care techniques.

-Clean your eyelids with baby shampoo each night to remove debris and oil.
-There are also cleansers marketed to use on your eyes, but purchasing a specific cleaner is not necessary.
+Clean your eyelids with hypochlorous acid, such as the Heyedrate Lid and Lash Cleanser, each night to remove debris and oil.
+There are many cleansers marketed to use on your eyes, and we recommend these over baby shampoo.
 While you are cleaning your eyelids, massage the corners of your eyes gently.

 Drink more water!
 Your mama was right.
 Drinking enough water is the cure-all for a variety of ailments, including much of what causes dry eyes.
 Drink between 8-10 glasses each day.
 Not only will it improve the health of your body, but it will specifically improve the health of your eyes.